Accuracy of Homology based Coverage Hole Detection for Wireless Sensor Networks on Sphere: Conclusions

 \section{Conclusions}

 This paper studied the accuracy of homology-based coverage hole detection for wireless sensor networks on sphere.
-First, the situations when Rips complex may miss coverage holes were identified.
-Then we chose the proportion of the area of coverage holes missed by Rips complex as a metric to evaluate the accuracy.
-Three different cases were considered to compute the accuracy.
-For each case, closed-form expressions for lower and upper bounds were derived.
+First, the case when Rips complex may miss coverage holes was identified.
+It was found that a hole missed by Rips complex must be bounded by a spherical triangle and a formal definition of spherical triangular hole was given.
+Then we chose the proportion of the area of spherical triangular holes as a metric to evaluate the accuracy.
+Closed-form expressions for lower and upper bounds were derived.
+Asymptotic lower and upper bounds are also investigated when the radius of sphere tends to infinity.
 Simulation results are well consistent with the derived lower and upper bounds, with maximum differences of 0.5\% and 3\% respectively.
 In addition, simulation results also show that the radius of sphere has little impact on the accuracy as long as it is much larger than communication and sensing radii of each sensor.
-This means that our results can be applied to more general 3D surfaces although the results are derived on sphere.
+This means that our results may be potentially applied to more general 3D surfaces although the results are derived on sphere.
 This problem will be investigated in our future work.